PiyushKamble/JavaCodeGenerator/README.md

     .build();
 ```

-JavaPoet will decompose each type and import its components where possible.
+JavaCodeGenerator  will decompose each type and import its components where possible.

 ```java
 package com.example.helloworld;